hplp/ai-hardware-project-6501-group7/README.md

     Single Test Image Visualization:
         Selects a random test image from the dataset, visualizes it, and compares predictions with the actual age.

+## Methodology
+This project demonstrates the deployment of a facial age estimation system by leveraging deep learning and neuromorphic computing.
+Below is a step-by-step explanation of how the code works:
+1. Data Loading

+The code begins by importing the UTKFace dataset, which contains labeled facial images for tasks like age estimation.

+    The dataset is loaded using load_data, splitting it into training (x_train, y_train) and testing (x_test, y_test) sets.
+    For Akida compatibility, test images are converted to uint8 format to align with the requirements of event-driven neuromorphic computation.

+2. Baseline Model: Native Keras

+A pre-trained VGG-based model serves as the baseline:

+    The VGG model is a simplified version of the original VGGNet, featuring convolutional and pooling layers followed by dense layers for regression.
+    The model is loaded using TensorFlow/Keras and compiled with the Adam optimizer and Mean Absolute Error (MAE) as the loss function.
+    The model's performance is evaluated on the test set, providing an initial MAE score as a benchmark for comparison.

+3. Quantized Keras Model

+To optimize the baseline model for edge deployment:

+    A pre-trained quantized Keras model is loaded.
+This model uses 4-bit weights and activations to reduce memory and computational requirements.
+    After compiling the quantized model, its MAE is evaluated on the test set, demonstrating the trade-off between reduced precision and accuracy.

+4. Akida Conversion

+The quantized model is converted to an Akida-compatible format using the cnn2snn library:

+    The Akida model processes input data through spike-based neuromorphic principles, achieving ultra-low-power performance.
+    The Akida model's MAE is computed and compared to the baseline and quantized Keras models, ensuring performance consistency.

+5. Testing on Custom Images

+The code demonstrates practical usability by estimating the age of a custom image:

+    The image is preprocessed to match the input requirements of both Keras and Akida models.
+    Predictions from both models are compared, showcasing their capabilities and generalization.

+6. Learning Rate Optimization

+The code includes a learning rate scheduler to enhance model training:

+    A custom lr_schedule function dynamically adjusts the learning rate based on the training epoch.
+    This ensures efficient convergence by applying higher learning rates initially and reducing them as training progresses.

+7. Akida Advantages

+The Akida model highlights the following benefits:

+    Energy Efficiency: Neuromorphic processing enables real-time inference with minimal power consumption, ideal for edge devices.
+    Hardware Optimization: The Akida platform is tailored for neuromorphic hardware, leveraging event-driven computation.
+    Comparable Accuracy: The model achieves similar performance to traditional methods while being more resource-efficient.

+By combining the VGG architecture, quantization techniques, and neuromorphic computing, the code effectively balances accuracy, efficiency, and real-world deployment potential, making it a suitable solution for edge AI applications like age prediction.